Child labor in the United States

 Child labor in the United States was a common phenomenon across the economy in the 19th century.
-Outside agriculture, it gradually declined in the early 20th century, except in the South which added children in textile and other industries.
+Outside agriculture, it gradually declined in the early 20th century, except in the South which added children to textile and other industries.
 Child labor remained common in the agricultural sector until compulsory school laws were enacted by the states.
-In the North state laws prohibited work in mines and later in factories.
-A national law was passed in 1916 but it was overturned by the Supreme Court in 1918.
+A national law against child labor was passed in 1916, but it was overturned by the Supreme Court in 1918.
 A 1919 law was also overturned.
-In the 1920s an effort to pass a constitutional amendement failed, because of opposition from the South and from Catholics.
-Outside of farming child labor was steadily declining in the 20th century and the New Deal in 1938 finally ended child labor in factories and mines.
+In the 1920s, an effort to pass a constitutional amendment failed, because of opposition from the South and from Catholics.
+The Fair Labor Standards Act (part of the New Deal) in 1938 finally ended child labor in factories, mines, and other occupations.
 Child labor has always been a factor in agriculture and that continues into the 21st century.

+There has been a large rise in child labor in the 2020s amid the COVID-19 pandemic, in sectors such as meat packing and light industry, with a tight labor market increasing worker demand.
+Several states have proposed or enacted measures to loosen restrictions and make it easier for employers to employ children.

 History

 Colonial and early national

 In an overwhelmingly rural society, farmers discovered that children as young as six or seven could usefully handle chores assigned along gender lines.
 In the cities, at a time when schools were uncommon outside New England, girls had household and child care chores while boys at about age 12 were apprenticed to craftsmen.
-Colonial America had as surplus of good farmland and a shortage of workers, so criminals in England kidnapped London youth to spirit them away for resale in Virginia.
+Colonial America had a surplus of good farmland and a shortage of workers, so criminals in England kidnapped London youth to spirit them away for resale in Virginia.
 Parliament made it a priority to catch and prosecute offenders.

 At the age of 13, orphan children were sent into a trade or domestic work due to laws that sought to prevent idle children from becoming a burden to society.
-In towns after 1810 or so the apprenticeship system gave way to factory employment for poor children, and school attendance for the middle classes.
+In towns after 1810 or so, the apprenticeship system gave way to factory employment for poor children, and school attendance for the middle classes.

 New England began to industrialize after 1810, especially with textile mills that hired entire families.
-After 1840, mills started to shift aways from families, hiring older individuals especially new immigrants from Ireland and Canada.
+After 1840, mills started to shift away from families, hiring older individuals, especially new immigrants from Ireland and Canada.